protoloft/klipper_z_calibration/README.md

-# This is a Klipper plugin for a self calibrating Z offset
+# Klipper plugin for a self calibrating Z offset

 This is a plugin to self calibrate the nozzle offset to the print surface on a 3D printer using Klipper.
 There is no need for a manual Z offset or first layer calibration any more.